komuw/naz/docs/_sources/example_demo.rst.txt

       "pid": 28125,
   }

-| ``naz`` gives you a lot more possibilities; you can change queues at will, you can change the way logging is done(including passing in your own logging implementation), you can have custom rate limiting, custom throttle handling, hooks that get called at various stages of messages passing in through naz, and so much more.
+| ``naz`` gives you a lot more possibilities; you can change brokers at will, you can change the way logging is done(including passing in your own logging implementation), you can have custom rate limiting, custom throttle handling, hooks that get called at various stages of messages passing in through naz, and so much more.

 | Go through `the documentation <https://komuw.github.io/naz/>`_ to learn much more.